This vendor provides virtual services

 The sound of Grzanna Jazz is somewhat a hybrid of classic jazz, pop standards, original compositions, and funky tunes all clearly influenced by Suzanne’s unique and contemporary style.
-She has released five CD’s, with a new one coming out this next year.
+She has released six CD’s and two singles with a new one coming out this next year.
 Her music has won rave reviews from both the critics and her fans.
 Says the Pasadena Weekly, “Her smoky voice and skillful sax set her apart from many other jazz performers, both those of her own age and beyond.”
-We offer Suzanne playing as a Duo, Trio, Quartet, or Quintet.

 The Lane Co Chapter of the American Red Cross had put on a major fundraiser each year called Paint It Red.
 We were fortunate enough to be able to book Suzanne Grzanna who brought her versatile jazz style to this event.
 Coupled with two local musicians, Suzanne gave an amazing performance during the cocktail hour and throughout the evening.
 Her vocals consisted of her original music, along with many well known jazz tunes, all of which got rave reviews from our guests.
 Her solo sax numbers took it over the edge.
 Suzanne was a complete entertainer, gracious and willing to go over and above what she was asked to do.
 We were so fortunate to have her make this event the success it was.

 Price Range: Will Vary

 Unions: AFM, SAG, Musicians Union